 ”Is it powerful enough or is it too powerful?”

-These are the questions that plague most people who are looking to buy one of the best pressure washer for cars.
+These are the questions that plague most people who are looking to buy one of the best pressure washers for cars.
 And if that rings true for you, you’ve come to the right place.

 Today, I’ll be putting 5 pressure washers to the test to find the best car pressure washer.
-But that’s not all; I’ve also prepared an extensive guide so that you can learn how to wash your car the right way.
+But that’s not all.
+We’ve also prepared an extensive guide so that you can learn how to wash your car the right way.

 Excited?
 Well, let’s get started then!